KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/elemental-absorption.md

 **Significance:**
 This finding

-* Expands understanding of elemental absorption.
+* Expands understanding of Elemental absorption.
 * Provides further evidence that Cryo is unique in its infusion mechanics.
 * Introduces a new method to control absorption that does not depend on enemies, which could be useful in situations where enemies carry an innate aura undesired for absorption.